ESoapW/TaskMgmt/README.md

    Add a new server with properties:
    Name: `TaskMgmt`, Host name/address: `postgres`, Port: `5432`
 4. Right-click `Database`, click `Create` -> `Database`
-   Add a new database with properties
+   Add a new database with properties:
    Database: `TasksRepo`, Owner: `postgres`
 5. Right-click `TasksRepo`, select `Query Tool` to open the query tool
    Copy and run the sql queries in `initData.sql` to initialize the database